Updated February 20, 2021

 10 of the Best Business Schools for Sustainability

-Executive MBA programs offer a wide array of events and activities to ensure students develop their ties with peers, academics and professionals, as well as to bring enjoyment to your time of study.
+Executive MBA programmes offer a wide array of events and activities to ensure students develop their ties with peers, academics, and professionals, as well as to bring enjoyment to your time of study.

 IE Business School has 140 clubs, 500 events, and offers access to state-of-the-art tech.
 Some campus activities include: Inside Out Project; Winter Ball; MBAT Challenge; Global Village; Global Alumni Weekend.

-IE’s WOW Room was created and developed by the business school – revolutionizing the virtual classroom environment.
+IE’s WOW Room was created and developed by the business school – revolutionising the virtual classroom environment.

-Some major events at ESCP Europe (of which several are (co-)organized by students include: The ESCP Europe Entrepreneurship Festival; The London Campus Annual Gala; The ESCP Europe ski event; The Berlin European Summer Night; Conference for Sustainable Innovation – Designing Tomorrow; The ESCP Europe Regatta.
+Some major events at ESCP (of which several are (co-)organised by students) include: The ESCP Europe Entrepreneurship Festival; The London Campus Annual Gala; The ESCP Europe ski event; The Berlin European Summer Night; Conference for Sustainable Innovation – Designing Tomorrow; The ESCP Europe Regatta.

 How this ESCP Europe Alumnus Helps Others Achieve their MBA Goals